nodejs/node/doc/api/tls.markdown

     are ignored.

-  - `pfx`: A string or `Buffer` containing the private key, certificate and CA certs of the server in PFX or PKCS12 format.
+  - `pfx`: A string or `Buffer` containing the private key, certificate and CA certs of the client in PFX or PKCS12 format.

   - `key`: A string or `Buffer` containing the private key of the client in PEM format.